 How to make it:

-Meanwhile, for the marinade stir the mustard into a little of the slightly warmed stock until smooth, and then mix in the vinegar.
+- Meanwhile, for the marinade, stir the mustard into a little of the slightly warmed stock until smooth, and then mix in the vinegar.
 Season with salt and pepper and mix together with the pumpkin seed oil.
 Sample it to check the taste.
-Clean and wash the salad leaves and leave them to drip dry or use a salad spinner.
+Clean and wash the lettuce and leave it to drip dry or use a salad spinner.

-Meanwhile, marinade the dried salad leaves and arrange them in the centre of large serving plates.
+- Meanwhile, marinade the dried lettuce and arrange the leaves in the centre of large serving plates.

-Place the crispy chicken pieces on (or even better around) the salad only immediatly prior to serving.
+- Place the crispy chicken pieces on (or even better around) the salad immediately prior to serving.
 Garnish with halved cherry tomatoes.

 Did you know?
 The reason Styrian fried chicken is particularly famous has a lot to do with "Sulmtal poultry".
 From the 17th century, the particularly fleshy capons and poulards known as Sulmtalm poultry proved highly popular at many a high table amongst the nobility of Europe.
-During the Habsburg Monarchy, these delicious broiler chickens were even supplied to markets on the far side of the Alps, as fas as Trieste and Marburg.
+During the Habsburg monarchy, these delicious broiler chickens were even supplied to markets on the far side of the Alps, as far away as Trieste and Marburg.